3 tablespoons olive oil

 1/2 teaspoon dried oregano

 1 egg, beaten

 2-3 garlic cloves sliced very thinly or grated

 a few sprigs of fresh rosemary or thyme, chopped

 freshly ground sea salt (optional)

-TIP: When you are happy with how your dough turns out you can play around with many different toppings.
-Try olives, dairy-free cheeses or caramelised onion!
+TIP When you are happy with how your dough turns out you can play around with many different toppings.
+Try olives, dairy-free cheeses or caramelized onion!